Oxynet is a powerful AI-driven toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 Disclaimer

-All content found on this website, including text, images, tables, and other formats, is for informational purposes only.
-The information provided by this software is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of information provided by this software.
+All content on this website, including text, images, tables, and other materials, is provided for informational purposes only.
+The information and software tools provided here are not substitutes for professional medical advice, diagnosis, or treatment.
+Always consult your physician or other qualified healthcare provider with any questions regarding a medical condition.
+Never disregard professional medical advice or delay seeking it based on information provided by this software.